-One of the first people I ever met in the fellowship was a guy called Serge.
-He had like twenty years clean at that point which to me seemed like a million years (it still kinda does) and he looked like a kid even though he was well into his 40’s.
-Serge had the loudest and most infectious personality of anyone I’d ever met, and in all honesty, I couldn’t believe the guy was sober.
-I’d never met anyone so outspoken, charismatic, and moderately inappropriate who wasn’t also under the influence.
-Every time Serge shared at a meeting, he’d end his share with, “hip-hip-AA!”
-It was hilarious, and it also used to drive me nuts early on because I just couldn’t wrap my brain around being that enthusiastically sober.
+One of the first people I ever met in AA was a guy called Fernando.
+He had, like, twenty years clean at that point which to me seemed like a million years (it still kinda does) and he looked like a kid even though he was well into his 40’s.
+I’d never met anyone so outspoken, charismatic, and sometimes inappropriate who wasn’t also under the influence.
+But, he was also one of the happiest people I’d ever met, and each time he shared at a meeting, he’d end his share with, “hip-hip-AA!”
+It was really funny, but it also used to drive me nuts early on because I just couldn’t wrap my head around being that enthusiastic about sobriety.

-Anyway, I mention the Serge story because I get it now.
+Anyway, I mention the Fernando story because I get it now.
 I’ve been around for a little while (touch wood – I take this sober deal one day at a time), and guess what?
-I totally share Serge’s sentiment, and because this isn’t an AA pitch per se, let’s just go with, “hip-hip-sobriety!”
+I totally share Fernando’s sentiment, and because this isn’t an AA pitch per se, let’s just go with, “hip-hip-sobriety!”
 (I totally know “sobriety” doesn’t rhyme with “hooray”).

 While this list could be virtually endless, here are five reasons why recovery is where it’s at:

-- Hangover-free mornings!
-Seriously, does it actually get any better than this?
+Hangover-free mornings!
+Seriously, does it get any better than this?
 Maybe for all those unicorns out there who can control their drug and alcohol use (okay, they’re not actually unicorns, they’re the vast majority of the population, but hey).
 For those of us who fall on the addict-y spectrum, on the other hand, hangovers are pretty normal.
-At least I know they were for me and I have a hunch I’m not alone. 😉 And my hangovers always felt like the zombie apocalypse.
-What a treat it is to wake up clear headed and ready to take on the day like a boss.
+At least I know they were for me and I have a hunch I’m not alone.
+And my hangovers always felt like the zombie apocalypse.
+What a treat it is now to wake up clear-headed and ready to take on the day like a boss.

-Once again, this list could be virtually endless, but this is just a little smidge of why recovery is really the bee’s knees (I don’t actually say “bee’s knees” in real life but sometimes sobriety brings out the cheese in the best possible way).
-As for Serge, he’s still around and we chat from time to time.
-I don’t live in the same town as Serge anymore, but I do love our catch-ups.
+Once again, this list could go on and on, but this is just a little smidge of why recovery is awesome.
+As for Fernando, he’s still around and we chat from time to time.
+I don’t live in the same town as Fernando anymore, but I do love our catch-ups.
 He still hasn’t aged a day, and he’s got that same sparkle, outspoken personality and energy level that he had when I met him.
 Hip-hip-recovery!
-It really is where it’s at.
+It really is where it’s at

 Kembali Recovery Center is here for you: